-USMLE Step 1 – Pass / Fail: Should your study approach change?
+USMLE Step 1 is Now Pass / Fail.
+Should your study approach change?

 Students planning on taking the USMLE Step 1 exam on or after January 26, 2022, will receive a pass/fail outcome rather than a 3-digit score.